pantos-io/research-go-ethrelay/README.md

 6. Deploy the ETH Relay contract with `go-ethrelay deploy ethrelay --genesis <BLOCK_NO>`.
 This deploys the contract responsible for the verification of transactions (or receipts, or state).
-The `genesis` parameter specifies the first block of the target chain which will be submitted to the ETH Relay contract.
+The `genesis` parameter specifies the first block of the source chain which will be submitted to the ETH Relay contract.
 Verifications will be possible for all subsequent blocks.

 ETH Relay is now setup.
 In order to submit blocks, a stake has to be submitted first.
-After you deposited some stake, you can submit block data from the target chain to the verifying chain, and request verifications of transactions, and dispute illegal blocks.
+After you deposited some stake, you can submit block data from the source chain to the destination chain, and request verifications of transactions, and dispute illegal blocks.

 ## Usage